-167. Review the transactions below and identify with an "X" those that would be posted as a credit in the ledger (The first one has been done for you):
+174. Review the transactions below and identify with an "X" those that would be posted as a credit in

+the ledger (The first one has been done for you):

-- X_1.
-Salary Payable was increased.
+X 1.
+Salary Payable was increased

-- 2. Cash was decreased
+2. Cash was decreased

-- 3. Equipment was increased
+3. Equipment was increased

-- 4. Common Stock was increased
+4. Common Stock was increased

-- 5. Salaries Expense was increased
+5. Salaries Expense was increased

-- 6. Accounts Receivable was decreased
+6. Accounts Receivable was decreased

-- 7. Unearned Revenue was increased
+7. Unearned Revenue was increased

-- 8. Dividends was increased
+8. Dividends was increased

-- 9. Supplies was increased
+9. Supplies was increased

-- 10. Building was increased
+10. Building was increased

-- 11. Utilities Expense was increased
+11. Utilities Expense was increased

-- 12. Service Revenue was increased
+12. Service Revenue was increased

-- X_1.
-Salary Payable was increased.
+X 1.
+Salary Payable was increased

-- X 2.
+X 2.
 Cash was decreased

-- 3. Equipment was increased
+3. Equipment was increased

-- X 4.
+X 4.
 Common Stock was increased

-- 5. Salaries Expense was increased
+5. Salaries Expense was increased

-- X 6.
+X 6.
 Accounts Receivable was decreased

-- X_7.
-Unearned Revenue was decreased
+X 7.
+Unearned Revenue was increased

-- 8. Dividends was increased
+8. Dividends was increased

-- 9. Supplies was increased
+9. Supplies was increased

-- 10. Building was increased
+10. Building was increased

-- 11. Utilities Expense was increased
+11. Utilities Expense was increased

-- X 12.
+X 12.
 Service Revenue was increased

+AACSB: Communicat AICPA: BB Indus

+AICPA: BB Indus AICPA: FN Measurem

-Blooms: Understand AACSB: Communication AICPA BB: Industry AICPA FN: Decision Making Difficulty: 2 Medium Learning Objective: 02-P1 Topic: Journalizing and Posting Transactions
+ion stry ent Blooms: Understand Difficulty: 2 Medium

+Learning Objective: 02-P1 Record transactions in a journal and post entries to a ledger.
+Topic: Journalizing and Posting Transactions

-- 168. The following accounts appear on either the Income Statement (IS) or Balance Sheet (BS).
-In the space to the left of each account, write the letters, IS or BS to identify the statement on which the account appears.
+75. The following accounts appear on either the Income Statement (IS) or Balance Sheet (BS).
+In the

+space to the left of each account, write the letters, IS or BS to identify the statement on which the

+account appears.

-- 1. Office Equipment
+1. Office Equipment

-- 2. Rent Expense
+2. Rent Expense

-- 3. Unearned Fees Revenues
+3. Unearned Fees Revenues

-- 4. Rent Expense
+4. Rent Expense

-- 5. Accounts Payable
+5. Accounts Payable

-- 6. Common Stock
+6. Common Stock

-- 7. Fees Revenue
+7. Fees Revenue

-- 8. Cash
+8. Cash

-- 9. Notes Receivable
+9. Notes Receivable

-- 10. Wages Payable
+10. Wages Payable